-9 Things to Know About Anodizing
+9 Things to Know About Anodizing Sheet Metal

 Anodizing is an electrochemical process wherein aluminum is placed in a liquid bath with an electric current flowing through it.
 This produces a chemical reaction that thickens the oxide layer on the surface of the aluminum, which in turn increases the materials durability.
 Anodizing can apply color to the metal or be applied as a clear finish.
 Anodizing in its modern form has not changed drastically since sulfuric acid anodizing was introduced in 1927.
 Its longevity is a testament to the strength of the process.
+Anodizing sheet metal is a perfect application for preventing scratches and wear.

 There are many reasons why engineers and designers choose anodizing as a finish.
 For one, the durability produced by anodizing is exceptional – it creates an extremely hard surface that will be far more resistant to scratches and wear compared to untreated aluminum.
 Also, once aluminum is anodized, it becomes resistant to corrosion, heat and electricity.
 Finally, the multitude of color options make anodizing an attractive choice for engineers and innovators who have specific aesthetic requirements.